-Yes, smoking is permitted at Glasgow Airport — but only at one designated outdoor zone in the central island between the main terminal and Car Park 2.
+Yes, smoking is permitted at Glasgow Airport, at one designated outdoor zone in the central island between the main terminal and Car Park 2.
 Glasgow is Scotland’s second-busiest airport (after Edinburgh) and the main gateway to the West of Scotland, the Highlands, and the Hebrides.
-Like most UK airports, it operates outdoor-only with no airside smoking under the Health Act 2006.
+Like most UK airports, it operates outdoor-only with no airside smoking.

 Glasgow’s smoking layout is unusually specific.
 The single designated zone is: